 following the event to enroll in a plan.
 If you miss that window, you have to wait until the next Open Enrollment Period to apply.

-There are 4 basic types of qualifying life events.
-(The following are examples, not a full list.)
+There are 4 basic examples of qualifying life events.

 - Loss of health coverage